kaylasyahirahkhansa/ideal-potato/pon-and4foundation.md

 | *"Only viable configurations endure.
 The universe is not designed; it is stabilized."* | *"Markets select out organizations that cannot sustain themselves.
 Environments eliminate organisms that cannot survive.
 Only the fullest expression of potential represents the form that endures."* |

 ## Verdics
 Existence creates condition, condition creates pressure, pressure creates adaptation, and adaptation creates persistence.

 Existence is basically persistency of viable configuration.
 This apply to everything even to the metaphysical level.

+## DISCLAIMER
+This framework is a personal synthesis.
+It reflects my own understanding and is not intended as a formal academic contribution, nor as a claim of objective truth.

+I am not interested in:

+- Defending it
+- Debating it
+- Proving it
+- Validating it

+It is not for approval.
+It is not for critique.
+It exists because my own personal view demanded to be written clearly.
+Nothing more.

+If you find it useful, use it.
+If you don't, don't.

+## References
+Bronfenbrenner, U. (1979).
+The ecology of human development: Experiments by nature and design.
+Harvard University Press.

+Katz, D., & Kahn, R. L. (1966).
+The social psychology of organizations.
+Wiley.

+Tansley, A. G. (1935).
+The use and abuse of vegetational concepts and terms.
+Ecology, 16(3), 284–307. https://doi.org/10.2307/1930070